Preyde/cli_select/readme.md

-#cli_select
+# cli_select

-Provides easy way to show a select dialog on command line
+A crate build on top of crossterm to provide a simple customizable select dialog for the command line.